reactabular/reactabular/docs/examples/sort-and-search.md

 The following example shows how to combine sorting with search.
+It is possible to reset sorting by double clicking on a header.

 ```jsx
 /*